PARA SPORTS ASSOCIATION OF THE CITY OF RIJEKA

 – Ivan Kombol

 – Ivica Tomičić – Member

 – Jasna Lulić Drenjak – President

 – Luka Dobrović, mag. oec.

-The Rijeka Sports Association for Persons with Disabilities was established on the basis of the Sports Act and the Associations Act of the Republic of Croatia.
+The Para Sports Association of the City of Rijeka was established on the basis of the Sports Act and the Associations Act of the Republic of Croatia.
 It was founded in Rijeka with the primary goal of promoting sports among young people, especially those with different types of disabilities.
 He was entered in the Register of Associations of the Republic of Croatia on July 17, 2009.
 Its mission is to integrate people with disabilities into society through sport and to contribute to the equal rights of all citizens and prevent the social exclusion of people with disabilities.
 The goals of the Association are defined by the Law on Sports (Article 48 and Article 53 of the Law), the Law on Associations of the Republic of Croatia and the Statute of the Association.

 Basic activities of the association: